Thelukepet/course/index.md

 Refer to [assignment 1a](assignments/A1a-blogging.html) for more details about the blogging framework.

+### Getting help
+Check out the [forum](https://github.com/rubigdata/forum-2018) to get help, or even help out your peers.
+If you feel the forum is not the right place for your question you can contact one of the student assistents at `wietse.kuipers AT student.ru.nl` or `J.martens AT student.ru.nl`

 ### Development environment

 Development environment customization: more next week.